ltzdby/Notebook/ThinkPHP3.2.3.md

         }
         ?>

-*   Read data

-    Database connnection in config file in the module:
+*   Database connnection in config file in the module:

         'DB_TYPE'=>'mysql',
         'DB_HOST'=>'127.0.0.1',